GLOBAL MARKETS-Stocks rise on Merkel remarks, dollar slips

 Top European shares erased early losses, closing up 0.33 percent at 1,104.37.

-Merkel's remarks stemmed the euro's recent slide against the greenback, boosting it 0.57 percent to $1.2358.
+Merkel's remarks stemmed the euro's recent slide against the greenback, making it rise 0.59 percent to $1.2362.

 The accelerated gains in stocks and the euro came at the expense of bonds.